Phone calls made from mobiles traditionally use the network of masts you see dotted around the countryside and throughout cities.

 Which networks offer Wi-Fi calling?

 Not all smartphones can make calls over Wi–Fi.
-UK carriers that offer Wi-Fi calling in some form are EE, Vodafone, Three and O2.
+UK carriers that offer Wi-Fi calling in some form include EE, Vodafone, Three and O2.

 Wi–Fi calling is easy on Vodafone, but you need to follow specific instructions to get it to work.
 Vodafone has a dedicated page to explain how to set it up.

-Vodafone offers this service to pay monthly customers with an iPhone 7, iPhone 7 Plus, iPhone 6s, iPhone 6s Plus or iPhone SE.
+Vodafone offers this service to pay monthly customers with an iPhone X, iPhone 8, iPhone 8 Plus, iPhone 7, iPhone 7 Plus, iPhone 6s, iPhone 6s Plus or iPhone SE.

-Pay monthly customers with a Samsung Galaxy A5 (2016), S6, S6 Edge, S7 or S7 Edge can also access Wi-Fi calling, but only if the phone was bought directly from Vodafone.
+Pay monthly customers with a Samsung Galaxy A5 (2016), S6, S6 Edge, S7 or S7 Edge, S8 and Note 8 can also access Wi-Fi calling, but only if the phone was bought directly from Vodafone.

 Vodafone doesn't currently provide a solution for calls dropping out when you move out of Wi-Fi range.